evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 The Aion Hyper GT 710 Supercharged comes equipped with one sound system option:

-- **:**: This system features 23 speakers and delivers a maximum output of  watts.
+- **:**: Features 23 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 1 USB-C connections as standard.